nik-lmao/hackclub-arcade/finn/README.md

 ## 💾 | Installation

-To install this project, just download the `index.html`, `style.css` and `index.js` file, aswell as the `images` folder and the `icon.png` file. .
+To install this project, just download all files in this folder.
 After open the project in your browser and take a look at it.

 <br>